koschink/ASIdiSPIM/README.md

 - Cropping of files during export to a ROI - Completed

 Planned changes:
-- Reducing the numbe rof tabs to simplify user interaction
+- Reducing the number of diSPIM-specific tabs to simplify user interaction
 - Adding stage controllers for light sheet angle
 - Support for ASI CRISP during acquisition